Camille Claudel (film)

 Camille Claudel is a 1988 French biographical drama film about the life of 19th-century sculptor Camille Claudel.
-The film was based on the book by Reine-Marie Paris, granddaughter of Camille's brother, the poet and diplomat Paul Claudel.
+The film's screenplay was based on the book by Reine-Marie Paris, granddaughter of Camille's younger brother Paul Claudel, a poet and diplomat.

 It was directed by Bruno Nuytten, co-produced by Isabelle Adjani, and starred her and Gérard Depardieu.
 The film had a total of 2,717,136 admissions in France.
 Adjani was nominated for the Academy Award for Best Actress for her role, the second in her career.

 Plot

-The film recounts the troubled life of French child prodigy sculptor Camille Claudel and her long relationship with the married sculptor Auguste Rodin.
-Claudel was the daughter of a devoutly Catholic, socialite mother and a wealthy French businessman.
-While the latter was sympathetic to her highly iconoclastic, secular art, her mother found it odious.
+The film recounts the life of French sculptor Camille Claudel and her long relationship with the older sculptor Auguste Rodin, with whom she had a common-law marriage.
+Claudel was the daughter of a devoutly Catholic, socialite mother and a wealthy businessman.
+Her father encouraged her desire to become an artist and her highly iconoclastic, secular sculpture.
+Her mother was offended by her choices, including her affair, and deeply disliked her work.

-Beginning in the 1880s, with the young Claudel's first meeting with Rodin, the film traces the development of their intense romantic bond.
+Beginning in the 1880s, when the young Claudel first met Rodin, the film traces the development of their intense romantic and artistic bond.
 The growth of this relationship coincides with the rise of Claudel's career as she overcomes prejudices against female artists.

 However, their romance soon sours due to the increasing pressures of Rodin's fame and his love for another woman.
-After Claudel's father dies, she's at the mercy of her mother's ire.
-These difficulties combine with her increasing doubts about the value of her work, driving Claudel into emotional tumult.

-While her zealot mother wants her institutionalized, her sympathetic brother tries to comfort her and promote her artwork.
-The film contributes to a broader exploration of mental illness in films, depicting Camille Claudel's emotional tumult and the societal challenges she faced.
+After Claudel's father dies, her mother controls her share of the inheritance and deprives her.
+These difficulties combine with her failing to get funding and commissions.
+As she has increasing doubts about the value of her work, Claudel suffers emotional tumult.
+While her zealot mother wants her institutionalized, her more sympathetic brother tries to comfort her and promote her artwork.